GrammaticalFramework/gf-wordnet/README.md

 here means that there is only one id but there could be more if they share examples.
 After the abstract ids is the synset offset in WordNet 3.1.
-If the same synset has translations in either BulTreebank WordNet or Svenska OrdNät then they are also listed after the offset.
+If the same synset has translations in either BulTreebank WordNet or Svenskt OrdNät then they are also listed after the offset.
 When possible these translations should be used.

 ## Mapping